In order to get the best use out of the Panel user guide, it is important to have a grasp of some core concepts, ideas, and terminology.

-Panel mirrors bokeh's commandline interface for launching and exporting apps and dashboards.
+Panel mirrors Bokeh's command-line interface for launching and exporting apps and dashboards:

 panel serve app.py¶

-When not working interactively a panel object can be exported to a static file.
+When not working interactively, a Panel object can be exported to a static file.

-.savemethod present on all viewable panel objects allows saving panel objects to HTML or PNG files.
+.savemethod present on all viewable Panel objects allows saving the visual representation of a Panel object to a PNG file.

 Linking and callbacks¶

-.link()method present on all viewable panel objects is a convenient API to link the parameters of two objects together, uni- or bi-directionally.
+.link()method present on all viewable Panel objects is a convenient API to link the parameters of two objects together, uni- or bi-directionally.

 .jslink()method directly links properties of the underlying Bokeh models, making it possible to define interactivity that works even without a running Python server.